sergimartinezeui/website_hugo/content/authors/admin/_index.md

 I am a Post-Doctoral Research Associate at  at [Princeton University](https://politics.princeton.edu/)'s Mamdouha S. Bobst Center for Peace and Justice.
 I hold a PhD in Social and Political Sciences from the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) in Florence, Italy.
 I was a visiting researcher at the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) during the fall 2021 semester.

-My research interest lies in the field of comparative politics, and I am currently writing on the legacy of conflict and authoritarian regimes on identities and political behavior.
+My research interest lies in the field of comparative politics, and I am currently writing on the legacy of conflict and authoritarian regimes on identities and behaviors.

-In this website, you can find more information [About me](https://sergi-martinez.com/#projects) and my [Research](https://sergi-martinez.com/#featured), part of which has been published or recently accepted for publication at .
+In this website, you can find more information [About me](https://sergi-martinez.com/#projects) and my [Research](https://sergi-martinez.com/#featured), part of which has been published or recently accepted for publication at *The Journal of Politics, Journal of Conflict Resolution and PLoS one*.

 Thanks for your visit!